madetech/nhs-virtual-visit/docs/development/README.md

 ## Scheduling regular database cleanup

-Old scheduled calls are deleted after 24 hours.
+Old scheduled calls have all personal data removed after 24 hours.
 You can cleanup the table by running the following in a scheduled job runner of your choosing (for Heroku we use https://devcenter.heroku.com/articles/scheduler)

 ```bash
 npm run cleandb